Donna Baransky - Obituary

 Donna could be generous, kind, warm, opinionated, sarcastic, and a bit of a spitfire; mostly she had a love of laughter.
 Never one to temper her words, she would often "tell it like it is", which was loved and appreciated by those who knew her best.

 Donna Baransky, is preceded by her father Vernon "Vern" Jensen, and mother Eleanor (Persson) Jensen, and is survived by her former husband, Lou Baransky, their children Chad Baransky (Katie) and Lisa Orchard (Paul).
-In lieu of a ceremony or other remembrances, Donna asks people to support their local animal rescue, or other charity of your choice.July 26, 2020
+In lieu of a ceremony or other remembrances, Donna asks people to support their local animal rescue, or other charity of your choice